 Many know that water is a necessity to get all things done.
 In the bathroom, water is used in the basins, to flush the toilets, to shower and clean for our personal hygiene, as well as, to clean the bathroom itself.
-You should be surprised to find out how much an average household uses up water on a daily basis, which studies have shown could lead to clean water shortage in the future.
-From water heaters in Singapore to flushing the toilet bowl, the average household uses about 151 litres of water per day, even for instant water heater users.
+You should be surprised to find out how much an average household uses up water on a daily basis, which studies have shown could lead to a clean water shortage in the future.
+From water heaters in Singapore to flushing the toilet bowl, the average household uses about 151 liters of water per day, even for instant water heater users.
 Thus, it is important for you to know about these tips to save water in the toilet to be more eco-friendly and wallet-friendly.

 - Fix Water Heater Leaks

-A leaking water heater is one of the ways that adds on to your water consumption without you even using it.
+A leaking water heater is one of the ways that adds to your water consumption without you even using it.
 This is also a crucial sign that your water heater may be failing, so it is essential to find out more about why your water heater is leaking and call a plumber for help.

 - Pick the right toilet flush system